MRC-Harwell/cytometer/INSTALL.md

 * Installs the CUDA Toolkit from the [Nvidia website](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&target_distro=Ubuntu), rather than using Ubuntu packages.

+## Activating GPU in laptops

+Laptops like the Dell XPS 15 come with a dual graphics card configuration, an on-board Intel chip, and an NVIDIA GPU (e.g. GeForce GTX 1050 Mobile).
+In order to have GPU capability with Keras/Tensorflow, you need to activate the latter.

+The `install_dependencies.sh` script will have installed `nvidia-prime` and `nvidia-settings` for you.
+This allows you to launch

+    sudo nvidia-settings

+and in the PRIME tag select the "NVIDIA (Performance Mode)" option.
+Otherwise, if the "Intel (Power Saving Mode)" option is selected, trying to run Keras/TensorFlow code will throw the error `failed call to cuInit: CUDA_ERROR_UNKNOWN`.

 # Checking that your GPU is correctly set-up

 1. Check that you get something similar to this on a terminal